aws/aws-sdk-java-v2/docs/design/core/tokenauth/README.md

 #### Token Provider Chains

-AwsTokenProviderChain is an implementation of AwsTokenProvider that chains together multiple token providers.
+SdkTokenProviderChain is an implementation of SdkTokenProvider that chains together multiple token providers.
 The public method of this class is exactly same as [AwsCredentialsProviderChain](https://github.com/aws/aws-sdk-java-v2/blob/master/core/auth/src/main/java/software/amazon/awssdk/auth/credentials/AwsCredentialsProviderChain.java) except it resolves the Token providers.